 For art and aesthetics, Dungeons and Dragons borrowed heavily from Tolkien, and Tolkien’s hand is indeed felt strongly across a multitudes of WRPGs.
 However, not all WRPGs are high fantasy.
 Many, such as the Mass Effect series, are science fiction, which rely on other tropes of the genre to operate, meaning that this influence is not determinative in defining a WRPG.

 Like the JRPG’s apparent lack of customization, some define WRPGs as being nothing but pure customization.
 But what does this mean exactly?
 Some WRPGs allow full character creation with stat-building customized as you see fit like The Elder Scrolls games.
-However, others, such as The Witcher have you playing a single non-customizable character with customizable abilities.
-Customizable abilities are found prominently in many genres including JRPGs, and customizable avatars are not uncommon as well, making this trope somewhat confused.
+However, others, such as The Witcher and, of course, Dungeons and Dragons have you playing a single non-customizable character with customizable abilities.
+But while there may be multiple of the same character or class playing, the customization options ensure enough variety to keep the game as exciting as possible.
+You can take a look at this 5e warlock class guide to get some idea of the scale of customization available within D&D. Customizable abilities are found prominently in many genres including JRPGs, and customizable avatars are not uncommon as well, making this trope somewhat confused.

 e.
 Non-Linear Gameplay: